Universal inversion formulas for recovering a function from spherical means

 \section{Introduction}

 Let $\Om\subset \R^n$ be a bounded convex domain in $\R^n$ with smooth boundary.
-In this paper we study the problem of recovering a function $f \colon \R^n \to \R$ with support inside $\Om$ from the averages (spherical means)
+In this paper we study the problem of recovering a function $f \colon \R^n \to \R$ that is supported in $\Om$ from the averages (spherical means)

 over spherical surfaces with centers $ x \in \partial \Om$ and radii $r>0$.
-Here $S^{n-1} \subset \R^n$ is the $n-1$ dimensional unit sphere, $\om_{n-1}$ its total surface area and $\rmd S$ is the standard surface measure.
+Here $S^{n-1} \subset \R^n$ is the $n-1$ dimensional unit sphere, $\om_{n-1}$ its total surface area and $\rmd S$ denotes the standard surface measure.
+Further recall that a domain is an open, connected, nonempty set.
 We develop closed form reconstruction formulas of the backprojection type for recovering the function $f$ from its spherical means $\M f \kl{x, r}$ defined by \req{sm}.
-The derived formulas can be applied to arbitrarily shaped domains in arbitrary dimensions and recover the unknown function modulo an explicitly computed smoothing integral operator $\K_\Om$.
+The derived formulas can be applied to arbitrarily shaped domains in arbitrary dimensions and recover the unknown function modulo an explicitly computed integral operator $\K_\Om$.
 For elliptical domains, the operator $\K_\Om$ is shown to vanish.
 We therefore establish exact reconstruction formulas of the backprojection type in these cases.
-Our results generalize the ones recently obtained in \cite{Hal12a} for $n =2$ and in \cite{Nat12} for $n =3$ to the case of arbitrary spatial dimension.
+Our results generalize the ones recently obtained in \cite{Nat12} for $n =3$ and in \cite{Hal13a} for $n =2$ to the case of arbitrary spatial dimension.